Lee Jae Myung: Early life and education

 Lee was born in Andong, South Korea as the fifth of seven children.
 His birth likely occurred around 8 December 1963 (the 22nd or 23rd day of the 10th month in the Korean lunisolar calendar), but because his father registered it late, his official birth date was recorded as 22 December 1964.

 Lee grew up in poverty and often missed social activities because his family lacked the funds, relying on school faculty's support to join field trips and community events.
 He cited fishing along the creek with friends as one of his favorite pastimes.

 His first-grade report card described him as stubborn, noted that his grades were average, and said he got along well with his classmates.
-After elementary school – when middle and high school weren't publicly funded – his father's gambling losses had exhausted his family's savings, and they left Andong to find work.
+After elementary school – when middle and high school were not publicly funded – his father's gambling losses had exhausted his family's savings, and they left Andong to find work.

-Child factory worker

 Lee's family moved to Seongnam, a planned industrial city created under President Park Chung Hee to move industry out of Seoul.
 Seongnam was largely populated by poor people who were forced to relocate there by the government.

 Like other children from poor families, Lee worked in a handmade necklace factory instead of attending middle school.
 When the necklace factory went bankrupt, he found work at Dongma Rubber.
 Because he was underage, he worked under various aliases.
 While working there, Lee injured his finger.

 After the first accident, Lee left Dongma Rubber and worked for Daeyang Industry.
 There, an industrial press crushed his wrist joint in a second injury.
 The wound went untreated and resulted in a permanent arm disability.
 He was later exempted from military service and is officially registered as a disabled person.

 While working at Daeyang Industry, Lee saw students in school uniform and decided to pursue higher education.
 He enrolled in private classes to prepare for equivalency exams.
 In 1978, he passed the middle school equivalency exam and earned his middle school diploma.
 In 1981, he passed the high school equivalency exam and obtained his high school diploma.

 Lee has stated his own experience with severe poverty inspired his political philosophy of "suppressing the strong, helping the weak", which seeks to curb the privileges and excesses of the powerful and support society's poorest members.

+Based on his entrance examination scores, Lee was accepted into Chung-Ang University's College of Law on a scholarship.